lucas-svi/lucas-svi/README.md

 Student and Developer
 ---------------------

-I've been developing for a short while, starting off with modifying Minecraft and creating unique client modifications for the game.
-I'm currently a student at Wesleyan University, studying both Computer Science and Informatics and Modeling.
-Generally, I'm interested in development of general utilities for students at my University, and also general video-game development.
+I've been developing applications for the majority of my life, starting with modifying Minecraft and creating unique client modifications for the game.
+I'm now a student at Wesleyan University, studying both Computer Science and Organizations and Business in Society, a major I created.
+I'm interested in developing my business and technology knowledge to develop innovative solutions that can drive organizational success while improving user experiences.
+I'm also keen on exploring emerging technologies such as machine learning, artificial intelligence, neuroscience, neuropharmacology, and nootropics (which are a personal passion of mine) to stay at the forefront of technological advancements.

 * 🌍  I'm based in Connecticut
 * ✉️  You can contact me at [lsvirsky@wesleyan.edu](mailto:lsvirsky@wesleyan.edu)
-* 🧠  I'm learning Java
+* 🧠  I'm learning Python, Java, C, and SML.
-* 🤝  I'm open to collaborating on projects featuring Minecraft Development

 <a href="https://www.github.com/lucas-svi" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/lucas-svi?logo=github&style=for-the-badge&color=0891b2&labelColor=171717" /></a>